 Spinaci saltati - spinach

-Cantucci - small, moon-shaped almond biscuits, perfect for dipping in a desert wine
+Cantucci - small, moon-shaped almond biscuits, perfect for dipping in a dessert wine

-Gelato - many believe the world's best gelato are served in Florence.
+Gelato - many believe the world's best gelato is served in Florence.
 An incredible variety is available, the flavours often bearing no resemblance to the names!

 Pan Pepato - a medieval forerunner to panforte, a dense cake of spices, dried fruit and honey

 Riccio all a fiamma - roasted chestnuts

 Zuccotto - Florentine sponge cake, filled with chocolate and nuts

 Zuppa Inglese - Florentine version of English trifle